JeffJacobson/traffic-clipping-test/README.md

+# ArcGIS Traffic Service Clipping Test

+The [ArcGIS Traffic service](https://developers.arcgis.com/rest/network/api-reference/traffic-service.htm) sometimes shows closed roads as "green", giving the impression that they are actually open.

+This project is a test of intercepting requests to this service and adding a ["clipping" parameter](https://developers.arcgis.com/rest/services-reference/enterprise/export-map.htm#GUID-E233561D-CB1B-4D12-9B48-1C672A4AA8FB) to hide the traffic service output in those locations.

+Below is the information from the Esri Template that was used to create this application.

-# ArcGIS API for JavaScript Template Application
+## ArcGIS API for JavaScript Template Application

-## Usage
+### Usage

 This application is written in [TypeScript](http://www.typescriptlang.org/) and utilizes the [`vite`](https://vitejs.dev/).